LOW-FAT SPONGE CAKE IN A REMOSKA

-- 5 large eggs (room temperature)
+- 5 large eggs room temperature

 - 200 g caster sugar

-- 200 self-raising flour
+- 200 g self-raising flour

 - 50 ml sunflower oil

-- 1 tsp of baking powder
+- 1 tsp baking powder

-- 1/2 tbsp vanilla extract (Taylor and Colledge Fairtrade and Organic Vanilla Extract)
+- ½ tbsp vanilla extract Taylor and Colledge Fairtrade and Organic Vanilla Extract

-Sift the flour and baking powder together and set aside.
+- Sift the flour and baking powder together and set aside.

-Start beating the eggs.
-Once they become foamy gradually whisk in sugar.
-The mixture will icrease its volume, become pale, stiff and it will be smooth and velvety.
+- Once they become foamy gradually whisk in sugar.
+The mixture will increase its volume, become pale, stiff and it will be smooth and velvety.
 With my hand whisk, the whole process takes around 10 minutes.

-Tip: You know the eggs are whipped once you can ‘draw’ with a mixture and the drawings stay visible on the surface.
+- Tip: You know the eggs are whipped once you can ‘draw’ with a mixture and the drawings stay visible on the surface.
 You should be able to see 3 – 4 shapes before they start slowly sinking.

-Gradually fold in the oil and vanilla extract.
+- Gradually fold in the oil and vanilla extract.

-Fold in the flour.
+- Fold in the flour.

-Tip: Sift the flour into the foamy eggs in 5 – 6 steps and gently fold in each time.
+- Tip: Sift the flour into the foamy eggs in 5 – 6 steps and gently fold in each time.
 Incorporate the flour in properly before adding more.
 It helps to prevent dry lumps of flour in your cake.

-After 12 – 14 minutes of baking open the remoska and cover the top of the cake with foil to prevent it from burning.
+- After 12 – 14 minutes of baking open the Remoska and cover the top of the cake with foil to prevent it from burning.

-Test the middle of the cake with a skewer.
+- Test the middle of the cake with a skewer.
 If it comes out dry, the cake is done.
 It will also shrink slightly from the edges.

-Preheat the oven to 180 C.
+- Preheat the oven to 180 °C.

 I like simple recipes and this one is for sure one of them.
 I've never had a bad experience with this cake before.
 The amount of raising agent always makes a fluffy and well-risen sponge.

 The cake is low in fat as the recipe doesn't use any butter or margarine.
-It can be made completely fatless but I like to add a small amount of sunflower oil as I believe it makes the sponge slightly more moist as this type of fatless cakes can be dry.
+It can be made completely fat-less but I like to add a small amount of sunflower oil as I believe it makes the sponge slightly more moist as this type of fat-less cakes can be dry.
 To give you an idea - the base for this cake is similar to a recipe for lady fingers except this one is made into sponge instead.